dasmuli/Scrub2/README.md

 ### Installing

 If you just want to run the app locally, copy the .htm, .css and .js into a folder and click Scrub2.htm.
+Note that when run in a browser, data is saved locally on the machine, not remote on the server.

 ## Built With